andersblehr/andersblehr.github.io/_posts/2018-01-11-welcome-to-jekyll.markdown

 ---
 Just this, then bed.

 I've been sleeping irregularly lately.
 Waking up too early at best, in the middle of the night at worst.
-A past girlfrient would've told me I've been 'activated'.
+A past girlfriend would've told me I've been 'activated'.
 Myself, I blame it on stress.
 Self-induced stress.

 It started with last year's [Advent of Code](http://adventofcode.com).
 A colleague mentioned it, said I should give it a go.
 I shrugged, gave it a half-hearted go, and was hooked.
 There's no crack of dawn during winter in Norway, just darkness, but I was up all the same, eagerly awaiting the day's puzzles, not finding rest until they were done.
 I relished the challenges, to use my brain for something _real_ for a change (although really, it wasn't _that_ real), instead of just generating `if`s and `else`s for a living.